erSubhashThapa/100daysofcode/r2-log.md

   ...
 ERROR!
 The server quit without updating PID file (/usr/local/var/mysql/dashielusssMBP2.jetpack.pid).
   ```

-  So I uninstalled brew again.
+  So I uninstalled mysql with brew again.
 But it doesn't seem to be working because `which mysql` still shows that I have mysql:

   ```bash
   Sun Jun 02 ~ Dashie$ brew remove mysql